Kylaaa/KidsInASandBlox/README.md

 - [✔️] Library interface standardized
 - [✔️] Library connects to localhost server
 - [✔️] Localhost server Authenticates with Twitch
-- [In Progress] Localhost server observes cheers and donation events and stores the information
+- [✔️] Localhost server observes cheers and donation events and stores the information
 - [✔️] Localhost server API standardized
 - [❌] Roblox Studio Plugin logs observed events

 Expected Polish Before Release
 - [❌] Library configuration allows for custom Twitch rewards
 - [❌] Roblox Studio Plugin displays shouts and donations
-- [In Progress] Localhost server observes any supported event
+- [✔️] Localhost server observes any supported event

 Nice to Have
 - [❌] GitAction to package the localhost server into an executable.